sribalaji-16/VSDSquadron_FPGA_mini/TASK_6_Files/TASK-6_BCD_to_7Segment_Display_Converter.md

         7 : seg = 7'b0001111;
         8 : seg = 7'b0000000;
         9 : seg = 7'b0000100;
-        // Switch off 7 segment character when the BCD digit is not a decimal number. default : seg = 7'b1111111;
+        default : seg = 7'b1111111;
     endcase
 end